 - 1 1/2 cup rice vinegar

-- One 3-pound whole chicken quartered, cut into serving pieces chicken
+- 1 3 to 4 pounds whole chicken quartered, cut into serving pieces

 - 1 cup organic chicken broth